truenas/middleware/docs/userguide/index.rst

 Troubleshooting
 ~~~~~~~~~~~~~~~

-If you have followed all of the steps above and have *PUSH* snapshots that are not replicating to *PULL*, check to see if SSH is working properly.
-On *PUSH*,
+If you have followed all of the steps above and have *PUSH* snapshots that are not replicating to
+*PULL*, check to see if SSH is working properly.
+On
-open Shell and try to **ssh** into *PULL*.
+*PUSH*, open Shell and try to
+**ssh** into *PULL*.
 Replace
 *hostname_or_ip* with the value for
 *PULL*::

  ssh -vv -i /data/ssh/replication hostname_or_ip

 This command should not ask for a password.
 If it asks for a password, SSH authentication is not working.
-Go to Storage → Replication Tasks → View
+Go to
-Replication Tasks and click the "View Public Key" button.
-Make sure that it matches one of the values in */~/.ssh/authorized_keys* on
+:menuselection:`Storage --> Replication Tasks --> View Replication Tasks` and click the "View Public Key" button.
+Make sure that it matches one of the values
+in */~/.ssh/authorized_keys* on
-*PULL, * where ~ represents the home directory of the replication user.
+*PULL*, where ~ represents the home directory of the replication user.

 Also check */var/log/auth.log* on
 *PULL* and
 */var/log/messages* on
 *PUSH* to see if either log gives an indication of the error.

 If the key is correct and replication is still not working, try deleting all snapshots on *PULL* except for the most recent one.
-In Storage → Periodic
+In
-Snapshot Tasks → View Periodic Snapshot Tasks → ZFS Snapshots check the box next to every snapshot except for the last one (the one with 3 icons
+:menuselection:`Storage --> Periodic Snapshot Tasks --> View Periodic Snapshot Tasks --> ZFS Snapshots` check the box next to every snapshot except for the
-instead of 2), then click the global Destroy button at the bottom of the screen.
+last one (the one with 3 icons instead of 2), then click the global "Destroy" button at the bottom of the screen.

 Once you have only one snapshot, open Shell on *PUSH* and use the
 **zfs send** command.
 To continue our example, the ZFS snapshot on the